akupila/stm32f401C-template/README.md

-stm32f401C-template
+STM32f401C-template
 ===================

 Template for starting out with STM32F401C-Disco

 ---

-This is just a quick template for getting started aimed at working more or less out of the box
+This is just a quick template for getting started aimed at working more or less out of the box.
+This is far from complete though but it was quite annoying for me to set up so hopefully this helps somebody else.. :)

 ---